 Confirm Benefits – 5 minutes

 “From what I just described, how do you think this position could help you?”

 This question is not for you — it is for the candidate.
 At this point, you might understand their needs and see how perfectly the features of this role fit their needs.
-That means nothing if THEY don’t understand that.
+That means nothing if they don’t understand that.
 Ask this question to give them a space to bring into consciousness all the reasons this role is a good fit for them and how it meets the needs they told you in the beginning.
-If they answer this question and don’t see the connections that you do, this gives you a chance to connect the dots for them before your excitement takes over of how good this role is for them.
+If they answer this question and don’t see the connections you do, this gives you a chance to connect the dots for them before your excitement takes over how good this role is.

 Hiring the right talent is a difficult task that impacts on how your business runs now and in the future.
 Making the wrong choice could have lasting consequences, while the right choice could launch your business to the next level.
 These steps can help you in your interview process, but if recruiting isn’t your strong suit, and you don’t know where to start, you don’t have to go at it alone.
 Schedule a free two-hour session to dig into your business and develop a plan.

 Nicole Gallop is a VP at Cultivate.
 As a strategic planner, Nicole is unafraid to push boundaries to achieve goals.
 Her passion is optimizing the potential for both you and your business.
 She operates with an intense focus on bringing the right people into a highly collabora